bensteUEM/ChurchWebHelper/README.md

 These can be set when launching the container with docker

+## ChurchTools Login
+A valid churchtools login (with username / password) is required in ordert to perform most actions.
+Opening a page might redirect automatically to an authorization page unless username / password is provided with BasicAuth.

+Username & Password was chosen in favor of token login in order to ease up individual user logins

+## Communi Login
+Some pages require a valid Communi API login
+If the session was not authorized before, requests will be redirected to a login page

 # Development use
 this project was created using VS Code on Ubuntu to simplify version control and use by others respective configurations are included in the git repo